 Teachers are responsible and accountable for the progress and development of all the students in their class.
-High quality teaching is our first step in responding to students who have SEN. This will be differentiated for individual students.
+High quality teaching is our first step in responding to students who have SEND.
+This will be scaffolded or differentiated for individual students.